 The ILC short cycles of improvement are meant to last 2 to 4 weeks and are guided by a teacher team identifying a measurable objective aligned to state standards and determining an instructional strategy for implementation during a specific round of the ILC.
 The ILC process includes a series of collaborative meetings held by content-area or grade-level teacher teams.
 Each meeting provides an opportunity for teachers to reflect on the quality of instruction and the evidence of student learning.
 Collaborative meetings also allow teacher teams to analyze their combined implementation and impact data to build a sense of collective responsibility for the learning of all students.
 Between meetings, teachers implement specific instructional strategies and gather student data through formative assessment.
 Each teacher collects and analyzes data on both the implementation of the strategy and the impact of the strategy on student learning within their own classroom.
 This data is used to determine the next instructional steps for students.

 So how did you connect the ILC description to the IPOF model?
 You guessed it . . . the measurable objective and state standards are the input.
 There were various processes embedded as well: teachers meeting to review data and implementation of instructional strategies.
-The desired outcome is increased student achievement.
-The output was the evidence of student learning and formative data which became the feedback to support the team in making adjustments to their instructional strategies.
+The desired result, or output, is increased student achievement.
+The actual result is the evidence of student learning and formative data which becomes the feedback to support the team in making adjustments to their instructional strategies.

 Share your learning around Small System Cycles with a colleague.
 Talk about how you might set up your own IPOF model to impact learning in your classrooms.